simpledotorg/simple-server/doc/arch/016-reporting-schema.md

   a single column. `GROUP BY (year, month)` is more awkward.

 The calendar table will usually be joined with Simple's application tables to populate the denormalized reporting tables.
+The data from Simple's application tables will be read in the local timezone (eg. `Asia/Kolkata` for India) _before_ being joined with the calendar table.
 The calendar table will be implemented as a non-materialized database view, since it is fairly small and not expensive to compute when needed.

+The calendar table will **not** support per-week or per-day records.
+This means the minimum resolution of our reporting schema will be **per-month**.

 ### Reports